UCB-CyberSecurity-Cohort5/elk-stack-project-rochoabanuelos/README.md

 - Is there anything that seems suspicious about this activity?

   Can’t confirm if activity is suspicious.
-Visitor can just be downloading the software to work with on their workstation.
+Visitor can just be downloading the software to use on their workstation.

 - Is any of the traffic you inspected potentially outside of compliance guidelines?